GiovanniManche/ESSD/README.md

 ### Full re-estimation

+> [!WARNING]
-> **Warning.** Running the complete pseudo-real-time estimation loop across 4 countries × 2 fiscal blocks × 4 models is computationally intensive (approximately **5 hours** on a standard laptop).
-This is due to the rolling re-estimation required at every publication date in the pseudo-real-time framework.
+> Running the complete pseudo-real-time estimation loop across 4 countries × 2 fiscal blocks × 4 models is computationally intensive, taking approximately **5 hours** on a standard laptop.
 We strongly recommend using the pre-compiled `.rds` files unless parameter changes are specifically needed.

 To re-run everything from scratch: